kevinpol18/UDacityCapstone/README.md

 Another area for improvement is the feature selection process.
 In the current approach, I used PCA to reduce the dimensionality of the data.
 However, PCA is a linear technique and might not capture complex non-linear relationships between features.
 Alternative dimensionality reduction techniques, such as t-SNE or UMAP, could be explored to better preserve the structure of the data in the reduced-dimensional space.

+Finally, I was a bit limited in my compute resources.
+It could be helpful to try a broader parameter search or use a library like Optuna for hyperparameter optimization.
+I could also try other machine learning models like XGBoost.

 Comparing and contrasting these potential improvements with the current solution would help us assess their effectiveness and further enhance the understanding of the customer base and segmentation process.